dsavransky/EXOSIMS/documentation/intro.rst

 As the software is intended to be highly reconfigurable, operational aspects of the code are emphasized, with a focus on required input/output interfaces for all pieces of the framework.
-Users wishing to implement their own EXOSIMS modules should read this.
-Users who only wish to use existing implementations to run simulations (or generate intermediate products like synthetic plants or keepout maps, etc.) can skip to :ref:`quickstart` (but should probably also read the references to understand the code's operational principles).
+Users wishing to implement their own EXOSIMS modules should read **all** of this.
+Users who only wish to use existing implementations to run simulations (or generate intermediate products like synthetic plants or keepout maps, etc.) can skip to :ref:`quickstart` (but should probably also read the :ref:`references<refs>` to understand the code's operational principles).

 Framework
 ---------------------------